dgo42/jtg/README.md

 I've used in with my generator [eclipse colorer plugin](http://colorer.sourceforge.net/), which was written by Igor Russkih.
 I've only developed some coloring schema for jtg specifical file formats.

+# Update
+The jtg is updated.
+It is now compatible with eclipse 2019-09 R and works with OpenJDK 9 - 12.

 # TBD

 One template generator is not really usable without template set for some usual software projects.